 Phinda is also home to the rare dry sand forest, a gorgeous forest of large trees, cacti, ferns and orchids; and to 3 different types of savannah (in case you ever thought that there’s only one kind!).

-Finally, Phinda is close to the beautiful beaches and marine reefs of the Indian Ocean, so that those who visit have the possibility of mix and match bush and marine adventures.
+Finally, Phinda is close to the beautiful beaches and marine reefs of the Indian Ocean, so that you can mix and match bush and marine adventures.

 The wildlife is incredible

 The varied landscape of Phinda Game Reserve means the best possible thing when speaking of safaris: variety of wildlife!
-If you stay at different lodges (for example one in the south of the reserve, and one in the north) and move around the reserve, like my sister and I did, you’ll have a different wildlife experience.
+If you stay at different lodges (for example one in the south of the reserve, and one in the north) and move around the reserve you’ll have a different wildlife experience.

-I thought I had seen it all when I have visited Botswana, but I have to say that Phinda is one of the best places in Africa to see the Big Five; and there you’ll have a chance to see the black rhino.
+Phinda is one of the best places in Africa to see the Big Five – including the black rhino.

 Guests at Phinda Game Reserve are usually taken on two game drives per day, one in the early morning starting as soon as the sun rises, and the other in the afternoon, after 4:00 pm, and going on well after sunset for enhanced possibility of spotting nocturnal animals.

 Finally, Phinda Private Game Reserve is an excellent place for birdwatching, with 436 species of birds living in the area.
 Make sure to bring your binoculars for an even better birdwatching experience!